MixedReaction/MixedReaction/README.md

 - Writing your code for you.

 #### Hobbies outside of this field:
-- Researching Other Fields (Government, Military, Medical Science, Space, Physics, Chemistry, Manufacturing, and Electrical Engineering)
+- Researching Other Fields (Government, Military, Law, History, Medical Science, Space, Physics, Chemistry, Manufacturing, and Electrical Engineering)
 - 3D Modeling
 - Creating Music
 - Poetry